lorainelab/bioviz/README.md

 sudo yum install httpd
 ```

-* Clone repository in Web directory.
+Clone this repository.
+The `htdocs` directory will become the Web server's DOCUMENT_ROOT.

 ```
 cd /var/www/html/
 sudo git clone https://your.user@bitbucket.org/lorainelab/bioviz.git
 ```

-* Use git (local repository) to track site configuration changes.
+It's useful to tracks changes you make to local configuration files.
+Use git to create a local
+repository in `/etc/httpd` for saving configurations you make to the server.

+Note that you don't need to do anything with ssl.conf unless you need to support https URLs (SSL).

 ```
 cd /etc/httpd
 git init .
 git add conf/httpd.conf
+git add conf.d/ssl.conf
+git commit -m "Track changes to httpd configuration files httpd.conf and ssl.conf"
 ```

-* For future convenience, create a .gitignore file.
+For convenience, create a .gitignore file in /etc/httpd.
+Add it to your local repository.

 ```
 *~